alishdipani/Old_Website/_posts/2019-06-09-Rubyplot-installation-guide.md

  - SciRuby
  - Rubyplot
 ---
-This blog is a guide for Developer installation of Rubyplot and testing including both GR and ImageMagick backends.

-# Table of Contents
+**Table of Contents**
 * TOC
 {:toc}

+# Introduction
+This blog is a guide for Developer installation of Rubyplot and testing including both GR and ImageMagick backends.

 # Installation
 P.S.- Make sure you have installed Ruby and have updated it to the latest version.